Donate

 IES General Fund

 By donating to the IES General Fund, you help provide the resources needed to finance the various educational activities that advance our mission.
 This enables IES to continue offering valuable benefits and opportunities to our members without raising membership dues.
-This is especially important for maintaining the discounts available to Early Career Members.
+This is especially important for maintaining the discounts available to Trainee Members.

 Travel Grant Fund

 Your donation to the Travel Grant Fund provides essential funds for young scientists to attend the Biennial Congress and your donation will be paid directly to awardees to off-set the costs of their registration fee, hotel and travel ($1,000 USD per awardee).
-Priority will be given to young scientists from low and middle-income countries, under-represented minorities, and applicants with high scoring abstracts.

 Travel Grant Funding Levels:

-• Platinum Sponsorship: $1,000+
+- Platinum Sponsorship: $1,000+

-Exclusive Sponsorship of one Travel Grant
+Exclusive Sponsorship of one Travel Grant - Gold Sponsorship: $500+

-• Silver Sponsorship: $100+
+- Silver Sponsorship: $100+

-• Bronze Sponsorship: up to $100
+- Bronze Sponsorship: up to $100

 Every dollar donated helps IES award more Travel Grants!